OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/first.md

 title: Your first project
 ---

 This tutorial will get you started using ZeppelinOS.
-We will create a new project with a simple contract, deploy it to a development network, interact with it from the terminal, and then update it.
+We will create a new project with a simple contract, deploy it to a development network, interact with it from the terminal, and then upgrade it.

 ## Prerequisites